 We have Hollywood screenwriter and executive Christopher Vogler to thank for our condensed version of the Hero’s Journey.
 If you’re curious, his most notable credit is a film that makes explicit use of the Hero’s Journey: The Lion King.

-6 Common Features of the Ordinary World
+5 Common Features of the Ordinary World

 Let’s take a look at the elements of the Ordinary World.
 Some of these are essentials, while others aren’t necessarily essential, but are common in the vast majority of Hero’s Journey stories you’ll encounter.

-1. The Average Joe
+1. Your Hero, the Average Joe

-Think about how simple or average Harry Potter and Katniss Everdeen are, at least at first.
-Yes, they both have something interesting about them (Harry’s scar, Katniss’s hunting skill), but neither of these things are earth-shattering. . . yet.
+Think about how simple or average Harry Potter and Katniss Everdeen are—at least at first.
+Yes, they both have something interesting about them (Harry’s scar, Katniss’s hunting skill), but neither of these things are earth-shattering.
+Yet.